Dhole: Characteristics

-The general tone of the fur is reddish, with the brightest hues occurring in winter.
+The dhole's general tone of the fur is reddish, with the brightest hues occurring in winter.
 In the winter coat, the back is clothed in a saturated rusty-red to reddish colour with brownish highlights along the top of the head, neck and shoulders.
 The throat, chest, flanks, and belly and the upper parts of the limbs are less brightly coloured, and are more yellowish in tone.
 The lower parts of the limbs are whitish, with dark brownish bands on the anterior sides of the forelimbs.
 The muzzle and forehead are greyish-reddish.
 The tail is very luxuriant and fluffy, and is mainly of a reddish-ocherous colour, with a dark brown tip.
 The summer coat is shorter, coarser and darker.
 The dorsal and lateral guard hairs in adults measure 20–30 mm in length.
 Dholes in the Moscow Zoo moult once a year from March to May.
 A melanistic individual was recorded in the northern Coimbatore Forest Division in Tamil Nadu.

+The dhole has a wide and massive skull with a well-developed sagittal crest, and its masseter muscles are highly developed compared to other canid species, giving the face an almost hyena-like appearance.
+The rostrum is shorter than that of domestic dogs and most other canids.
+It has six rather than seven lower molars.

+The upper molars are weak, being one third to one half the size of those of wolves and have only one cusp as opposed to between two and four, as is usual in canids, an adaptation thought to improve shearing ability and thus speed of prey consumption.
+This may allow dholes to compete more successfully with kleptoparasites.
+In terms of size, dholes average about 88–113 cm in length (excluding a 41–50 cm long tail), and stand around 42–50 cm at the shoulders.
+Adult females can weigh 10–17 kg, while the slightly larger male may weigh 15–21 kg.
+The mean weight of adults from three small samples was 15.1 kg.

+In appearance, the dhole has been variously described as combining the physical characteristics of the gray wolf and the red fox, and as being "cat-like" on account of its long backbone and slender limbs.